jlangr/ccode2/continuous-design.md

 We might also take alternate approaches.
 For example, the user might be able to continue selecting an answer for a single question until they get it correct; we might also present hints with each failed answer.
 We might also move from multiple choice to requiring a user to type in the actual noun form, for questions that the users gets correct.

-If there are many design choices for an application itself, we have orders of magnitude more choices for implementing the software.
+If there are many design choices for an application itself, we have orders of magnitude more choices for how we write the underlying code.
 No, that's not right.
 We have infinite choices.
 Most of those choices will be suboptimal.

 The job of our product folks is to keep shaping the product to meet the perceived needs of its marketplace of users.
 Most software product continues to demand constant change in the form of new needs and variants on or enhancements to existing needs.

 In turn, we are constantly reacting to such changes by shaping existing software.
 Code is reasonably unique: It must not only continuously present a design that demonstrates all current needs to date, but it must also accept that this design will need to be different tomorrow.

-We might be able to build a useful flashcard system in a short period of time, perhaps a few months.
-After an initial release, users will demand more features and a simpler user experience.
-We are in business, great!
-But we are also returning to the current system's design&mdash;its codebase&mdash;adding new features that maybe no one ever considered before.
+We might be able to build a slick, useful flashcard system in a short period of time, perhaps a month or two.
+After an initial release, users will demand new behaviors.
+We're selling new features, great!
+But we must also continuously return to the current system's inherent design&mdash;its codebase&mdash.
+In order to add new features, we're forced to figure out how to accommodate new concepts into the existing design, things that might have never been considered before.

 ## Continuous Design